AMTC Dresden

 5. Legal basis of the processing

 Art.
-6 (1) lit. a DS-GVO (in conjunction with Section 15 (3) TMG) serves as the legal basis for our company for processing operations in which we obtain consent for a specific processing purpose.
+6 para.
+1 lit. a) GDPR (in conjunction with § 25 para.
+1 TTDSG) serves our company as the legal basis for processing operations for which we obtain consent for a specific processing purpose.

-If the processing of personal data is necessary for the performance of a contract to which you are a party, as is the case, for example, with processing operations that are necessary for a delivery of goods or the provision of another service or consideration, the processing is based on Article 6 (1) lit. b DS-GVO.
+If the processing of personal data is necessary for the performance of a contract to which you are a party, as is the case, for example, with processing operations that are necessary for the delivery of goods or the provision of another service or consideration, the processing is based on Art.
+6 para.
+1 lit. b) GDPR.
 The same applies to such processing operations that are necessary for the implementation of pre-contractual measures, for example in cases of inquiries about our products or services.

-If our company is subject to a legal obligation by which a processing of personal data becomes necessary, such as for the fulfillment of tax obligations, the processing is based on Art.
-6 (1) lit. c DS-GVO.
+If our company is subject to a legal obligation which requires the processing of personal data, such as for the fulfillment of tax obligations, the processing is based on Art.
+6 para.
+1 lit. c) GDPR.

-In rare cases, the processing of personal data might become necessary to protect vital interests of the data subject or another natural person.
-This would be the case, for example, if a visitor were to be injured on our premises and as a result his or her name, age, health insurance data or other vital information had to be passed on to a doctor, hospital or other third party.
-Then the processing would be based on Art.
-6 (1) lit. d DS-GVO.
+In rare cases, it may be necessary to process personal data in order to protect the vital interests of the data subject or another natural person.
+This would be the case, for example, if a visitor were injured in our company and their name, age, health insurance data or other vital information would have to be passed on to a doctor, hospital or other third party.
+The processing would then be based on Art.
+6 para.
+1 lit. d) GDPR.

 6. Technology

 This site uses SSL or TLS encryption to ensure the security of data processing and to protect the transmission of confidential content, such as orders, login data or contact requests that you send to us as the operator.
-You can recognize an encrypted connection by the fact that there is a "https://" instead of a "http://" in the address line of the browser and by the lock symbol in your browser line.
+You can recognize an encrypted connection by the fact that the address line of the browser contains "https://" instead of "http://" and by the lock symbol in your browser line.

 We use this technology to protect your transmitted data.